Saturn-Cake/Peach-dots/README.md

 # Fonts
 Like i said, i'm talking about the fonts, because now is later, at my perspective.

-Be sure to have the essential fonts, The fonts that i mostly use are: Iosevka Nerd Fonts, Awesome fonts (for icons) and Material disign dekstop fonts (idk if it's Material disign fonts or Material disign desktop fonts lmao)
+Be sure to have the essential fonts, The fonts that i use are: Iosevka Nerd Fonts, Awesome fonts (for icons) and Material disign dekstop fonts (idk if it's Material disign fonts or Material disign desktop fonts lmao)